safe-global/safe-pm/.github/ISSUE_TEMPLATE/problem-brief.md

 ---
-name: Problem Statement
+name: Problem Brief
-about: Add a new problem statement
+about: Add a new problem brief
 title: ''
 labels: draft
 assignees: ''